fhiso/tsc-governance/board/by-laws-board.md

 ### 8.3 Terms of Office

-The Chair, Vice-chair, Treasurer and Secretary shall be elected in accordance with Article 15 for a two-year term: the Chair and Treasurer as Class A Directors, the Vice-Chair and Secretary as Class B Directors.
+The Chair, Vice-chair, Treasurer and Secretary shall be elected for a two-year term by the general membership in accordance with Article 15: the Chair and Treasurer as Class A Directors, the Vice-chair and Secretary as Class B Directors.

-An Assistant Secretary may be appointed by the Board under Section 8.6 of these Bylaws.
+An Assistant Secretary may be appointed by the Board under Section 999999999.6 of these Bylaws.
 He or she has no fixed term of office and may be removed by majority vote of the Board at any time without cause.